 Elizabeth Chitty

-I am a Canadian, settler artist (she/her), living 1 km from Twelve Mile Creek and 4 km from Lake Ontario, in St. Catharines ON where I was born in 1953 to parents who came to this territory with my sister from England in 1951.
-This territory has been the traditional hunting ground of many nations, most recently Haudenosaunee and Anishnaabeg peoples and is governed by the Dish With One Spoon and the treaties that followed including the Two Row Wampum.
+I am a Canadian, settler occupier (she/her) currently living in Maynooth, ON on unceded Algonquin territory.
+I was born in St. Catharines ON and spent most of my life in the Niagara Region, a place governed by the Dish With One Spoon and the treaties that followed including the Two Row Wampum.
+I was born in 1953 and have no ancestral relationship here; my parents arrived from England in 1951.
 My father worked in the foundry at General Motors and at home worked with wood; after working outside the home my mother taught vocal music and speech arts at home.
-After graduating with an Honours B.A. in Fine Art, Modern Dance Major from York University in 1975, I spent my early career in Toronto and Vancouver where I was associated with 15 Dance Lab, A Space, Art Metropole, Western Front and Trinity Square Video.
-I returned to the Niagara area in 1988 where I have lived since.
+After graduating with an Honours B.A. in Fine Art, Modern Dance Major from York University in 1975, I spent my early career in Toronto and Vancouver where I was associated with the artist-run centres 15 Dance Lab, A Space, Art Metropole, Western Front and Trinity Square Video.

 My primary material is movement – of digital images, sound and the human body.
 Early work addressed information technologies, deconstruction of media, the material of performance and a feminism based in a notion of sexual agency.
-Walking was a key part of a body of work in the 1990s and emerged again more recently.
-Reflection on consciousness informed by Buddhist practice has been an intermittent theme since the early 1990s as has reflection on the relationship between indigenous and settler peoples in Canada.
-Water in the Great Lakes Basin, the infrastructure, governance and assumptions of its use have preoccupied most work since 2008.
 The totality of my practice navigates relationships in how we feel, think, move and create meaning in physical and social environments.
 My core question is – What does it mean to be in a body, in this place, at this time, with others?

 Videography